finopsfoundation/framework/_resources/project--finops-assessment.md

 ## Assessment Stage 2 - Analysis

-Once the Target Scope, Target Group, Lens Weighting and Target Scores have been defined and Stakeholders / SMEs are identified, you are now fully prepared to execute an iteration of the framework assessment.
+Once the Target Scope, Target Group, Lens Weighting and Target Scores have been defined and Stakeholders / SMEs are identified, you are now fully prepared to execute an iteration of the FinOps Assessment.
 For each selected capability across the Target scope, you can now plan your conversations.
 Consider grouping capabilities covered by the same subset of SMEs / stakeholders where applicable.

 ### The Capability Overview